buxtronix/am43/README.md

 &lt;device> is the bluetooth mac address of the device, eg 02:69:32:f0:c5:1d

+If you enable AM43_USE_NAME_FOR_TOPIC then the device name configured is used in the topic instead of the mac.

 For the position set commands, you can use name 'all' to change all devices.

 ## Getting started

-In the file *config.h*, configure your Wifi credentials and your MQTT server address.
+In the file *config.h*, configure your Wifi credentials and your MQTT server details.
 If your AM43 devices are not using the default pin (8888) also set it there.

 The sketch takes up a lot of space on flash thanks to the use of Wifi and BLE - you